kovacsikdev/tilegame/README.md

 yarn install
 ```

-#### Start the app server via Metro
+#### Start the app

+Open two terminals

+## Start Metro

+In one terminal, start the Metro server for the debug app to connect to.
+This terminal should always stay open and active

 ```sh
 yarn start
 ```

-#### Build the app
+## Build the debug app

-Make sure to have your physical device or emulator connected.
-This will build the debug version of the app and automatically install on your device

-This project was built with Android in mind.
-However, iOS will work as well.
-Run the following command in a new terminal.
-Be sure to have the Metro server running first
+In another terminal, build the app in debug mode.
+This command will automatically build and install the app on your device.
+The Metro server will start bundling your code and start the app

 ```sh
 yarn android
 ```

+> IMPORTANT!
+Make sure to have your physical device or emulator connected.
+This project was built with Android in mind.
+However, iOS will work as well

 # TODO